Josh Widdicombe

 Patron

 Sir Doug is a doctor and scientist who spent nearly 40 years looking after patients with mitochondrial disease.
-He has worked closely with the Lily Foundation since it started and is a great supporter of the charity.
+He has worked closely with The Lily Foundation since it started and is a great supporter of the charity.

 “The Lily Foundation is a wonderful organisation run by talented and compassionate people.
-It is a tireless campaigner to improve care for all those patient with mitochondrial disease and provides tremendous support for families.
+It is a tireless campaigner to improve care for all those patients with mitochondrial disease and provides tremendous support for families.
 The Lily Foundation supports the very best science to find cures for mitochondrial disease.
 It played an absolutely crucial role in changing the law to allow Mitochondrial Donation to prevent the transmission of some mitochondrial diseases.
-It is a charity that really has changed the lives of those affected by mitochondrial disease. ”
+It is a charity that really has changed the lives of those affected by mitochondrial disease.”